 - Navigate to the Inclusion type column and set the inclusion type of all policies to

 The table records containing the “Excluded” policies will be grayed out.

-- Now click the Add button above the table to create a new policy.
+- Now click the Add button below the table to create a new policy.

 Now we need to specify the parameters of the inventory policy.